Unit Plan Summary

 Day 2: Decoding Historical Maps

-Materials Needed: Printout packets of the maps in the Maps and the Beginnings of Colonial North America Digital Collection (1 map per standard 8.5” x 11” page, with caption details printed on the reverse—one packet for each student-group of four or five); Large-format (11”x17” or larger) printouts of the contemporary blank North America map—one per student group.
+Materials Needed: Printout packets of the maps in the Maps and the Beginnings of Colonial North America Digital Collection (1 map per standard 8.5” x 11” page, with caption details printed on the reverse—one packet for each student-group of four or five.
+Available for download at the top of this page.); Large-format (11”x17” or larger) printouts of the contemporary blank North America map—one per student group.

 Objectives: Students will be able to name the major players and places that shaped the course of European colonization in the New World between the fifteenth and eighteenth century.
 Students will be able to apply this context to decode maps colonial-era maps for basic geographic information and compare them to contemporary geographic knowledge.